NCAR/HPC-Docs/docs/environment-and-software/hpc-software/vscode.md

 The Visual Studio Code Remote - SSH extension allows you to open a remote folder on any remote machine, virtual machine, or container with a running SSH server and take full advantage of VS Code's feature set.
 Once connected to a server, you can interact with files and folders anywhere on the remote filesystem.

-VSCode is available for NCAR issued laptops in the *Self Service* application or can be downloaded directly from the Microsoft VS Code website.
+VSCode is available for NCAR issued laptops in the *Self Service* application or can be [downloaded](https://code.visualstudio.com/download) directly from the Microsoft VS Code website.

 ## Connecting to Derecho or Casper

-The Visual Studio Code Remote SSH extension allows you to connect to a NCAR system and to the GLADE filesytem virtual machine.
+The Visual Studio Code Remote SSH extension allows you to connect to a NCAR system login node and to the GLADE filesytem.
 Once connected to a server, you can interact with files and folders anywhere on GLADE.
 You can connect to the Derecho or Casper login nodes by following these steps:

 !!! example "Connecting to NCAR system login nodes"
     === "Derecho"